Patellofemoral Knee Replacement

 - With the new components in place, the knee is taken through a range of movements.

-- Once the surgeon is satisfied with the results, the arthroscope and surgical instruments are removed and the incisions covered with a sterile dressing or biologic glue.
+- Once the surgeon is satisfied with the results, the incision is closed and covered with a sterile dressing.

 Common Post-Operative guidelines include: